andrey-vorontsov/petridish-project/PetriDish/README.txt

 Version 0.0.7.4d
 Cleaned up and organized code.

+Version 0.0.7.5
+Cleaned up and organized GUI.
+SHIPPABLE VERSION

+Version 0.0.7.6
+Dimensions of a new simulation are now fully configurable.
+Built a basic number input infrastructure, and applied to existing text fields, increasingly robustness.

 KNOWN ISSUES

 Cells get stuck against each other trying to eat the same target; increasingly rare in current versions.